nodejs/TSC/TSC-Charter.md

 participate in the public portion of TSC discussions and meetings.

-The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Google Hangout On Air, or through any other appropriate means selected by the TSC).
-The meeting shall be directed by the TSC Chairperson.
-Responsibility for directing individual meetings may be delegated by the TSC Chairperson to any other TSC member.
+The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Zoom call, or through any other appropriate means selected by the TSC).
+The meeting shall be directed by the TSC Chairperson or vice Chairperson.
+Responsibility for directing individual meetings may be delegated by the TSC Chairperson or vice Chairperson to any other TSC member.
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.